This test measures the total time it takes to load a standard web page. Lower is better.

 Signup to be notified when I add new hosts, new tests, or discover surprising results:

-Yes, I do use affiliate links on this site to help cover the cost of testing and many monthly server charges.
+Yes, I do use affiliate links on this site to help cover the cost of testing and $1000+ per year in server charges.
 Results are 100% unbiased and never skewed to favor a higher commission.
 Thanks for understanding :)